willi-kappler/mandel-rust/README.md

 (This works only if the flag `--write_metadata` has not been set)

+A friend also wrote a mandelbrot set application but in C++.
+He has a very nice and detailed discussion about various aspects of his software.
+You can read more about it here: [geomandel](https://github.com/crapp/geomandel)

 Discussion in the Rust user forum:

 - [current version (v0.4)](https://users.rust-lang.org)